 Why the seasons matter

-In Chinese medicine’s 5 Element Theory each season (Spring, Summer, Late Summer, Autumn and Winter) possess their own energetic dynamics and movement of Qi (energy).
+In Asian medicine’s 5 Element Theory each season (Spring, Summer, Late Summer, Autumn and Winter) possess their own energetic dynamics and movement of Qi (energy).
 They ebb and flow from one to another.
 Understanding the energetic nature of each season helps us to adapt so we move gracefully from phase to another.
-For example – knowing that Spring’s climate is wind, helps those that are susceptible to wind conditions such as epilepsy, headaches, anger, and allergies to take appropriate precautions to not be as easily affected by the condition.
-Winter, encourages us to rest and be introspective, to consider our deepest selves – whereas, Summer invites us to expand and be active.
-We need not hunker down or fear each season, rather having awareness can help us become flexible and adaptive, we can embrace and benefit from the virtue and blessings each season rather than fight them.
+For example – knowing that Spring’s climate is wind, helps those that are susceptible to wind conditions such as epilepsy, headaches, anger and allergies to take appropriate precautions to be less affected by the seasonal shift.
+Winter encourages us to rest and be introspective, to consider our deepest selves – whereas, Summer invites us to expand and be active.
+We need not hunker down or fear each season, rather having awareness of their natures and climates can help us become flexible and adaptive.
+We can embrace and benefit from the virtue and blessings each season rather than fight them and make ourselves miserable.

 Ruled by the Earth element, Late Summer (yeah, it’s called that even if it’s the Spring equinox) represents the core of the body, balance and neutrality.
-It’s the Goldy Locks season, where we don’t want extremes…nothing too hot, or too cold…but just right with a little cooling or heating as needed.
-The season governs the Stomach and Spleen (and Pancreas), it’s our digestive vitality.
+It’s the Goldy Locks season, where we don’t want extremes – nothing too hot or too cold – but just right with a little cooling or heating as needed.
+Maybe a little sour, pungent, salty, or bitter as needed.
+The season governs the Stomach and Spleen (and Pancreas) and rules our digestive vitality.
 Think of it as the kitchen or center of the home in your body.
-These organs that are responsible for transforming food and drink into what what will become the Qi, Blood and Fluids and Essences the body needs for–everything.
+These organs that are responsible for transforming food and drink into what what will become the Qi, Blood and Fluids and Essences the body needs for all bodily functions.
 When the Earth Element is in virtue (or in balance) we are able to nourish ourselves and those around us in a supportive manner.
 We give and receive appropriately.
 In balance, the Earth element gives us strong muscles, vibrant energy and the ability to think and study clearly.
-Out of balance the body is weak, the muscles flaccid and soft, there is often obesity and disharmonies of the digestive tract.
-We see a lot of candida, diabetes, MS, fibromyalgia, IBS, prolapse and failure to grow and thrive in children.
-When out of balance, the Earth element will be ingratiating, cloying and overly nourishing to the point of smothering – sticky, sticky gooey….
+Out of balance the body is weak, the muscles become flaccid and soft, there is often obesity and disharmonies of the digestive tract.
+Western patterns include candida, diabetes, MS, fibromyalgia, IBS, prolapse and failure to grow and thrive in children.
+When Earth is out of balance, we may become ingratiating, cloying and overly nourishing to the point of smothering – sticky, sticky gooey….

 Late Summer Correspondences